 What Are the Benefits of Monitoring Student Progress?

 Carrying out regular assessments and collecting student samples of work is a useful way of gathering informative student performance data.

 This data is helpful when monitoring the progress of individual students across a range of learning areas, as well as tracking their achievement throughout the year.
 The data can be used to identify where a student is placed in relation to their personal learning goals, the other students in the class, or other targeted benchmarks.
-You can collate this in a personal filing system, or why not create a student portfolio?
+It’s also valuable information to share in your parent-teacher communication.

 #2 Improving Teacher Instruction

 One great benefit of monitoring student progress is that it allows the teacher to evaluate the effectiveness of their own teaching.
 If the majority of the class is finding it difficult to understand or demonstrate a specific objective, it may not be the ability of the students that is the issue.

 You may need to re-evaluate the delivery method through which the concept is being taught.
 To do this, it is especially important for teachers to assess their own instructional strategies to see if they are working.

 A collection of formative assessments such as exit tickets may indicate that there is a need for the teacher to adjust their instructional strategies to better meet the needs of the students.
 At times, the need to re-teach a specific lesson may be required — something your formative assessments will tell you before it’s too late!

 Monitoring student progress on a regular basis also enables the teacher to analyze a student’s current performance level, as well as evaluate growth throughout a school year.

 For example, pre and post-learning tests can measure a student’s ability and skill before and after learning new content.
 Keep them stored safely for quick reference in a binder, and slip work samples and test samples into the folder, recording results as you go.